Skip to content

 The verb is replaceValue, not setValue

 The "set the document text" verb is named replaceValue rather than setValue.
-A value model prop makes the React target auto-generate a setValue state setter, so a setValue handle verb is a hard collision (ROZ524) on React. replaceValue preserves the value-setter semantics collision-free across all six targets.
+A value model prop makes the React target auto-generate a setValue state setter, so a setValue handle verb is a hard collision on React. replaceValue preserves the value-setter semantics collision-free across all six targets.

 React example: